 These eleven verses are among many others which overwhelmingly show it is God's will that shall be done; not our own as taught by Word-Faith teachers.
 It is interesting how these false teachers will allege it is God's will for believers to be wealthy, and then contradict themselves when they dispute the sovereignty of God's will; attempting to reconstitute it as subservient to man's will.
 It is equally interesting to note, that according to Fred Price ...
 Jesus, Paul and other saints of the Bible would be guilty of calling God a fool since the scriptures clearly show that they prayed according to God's will.

-In light of John 14:13-14 ...
-Since Jesus prayed according to God's will (Matt.
+Now, since Jesus prayed according to God's will (Matt.
 26:39), to ask in His name means that we ask according to His nature and character.
 Thus, when we pray with a request, we should submit our petition according to God's will (1 John 5:14).
 Taking this action illustrates that we are conforming to His wishes rather than our own.
 It is our affirmation that we have more trust in God's infinite wisdom than in our limited abilities.

 Analysis of 2 Corinthians 8:9

 Regarding 2 Corinthians 8:9, wealth advocates quote this verse to teach that Jesus was rich during His earthly ministry, but became poor so Christians may inherit an abundance of wealth.
 Without question, every Word-Faith teacher vigorously supports the notion that Jesus was financially rich.
 And they do so for the purpose of defending their extravagant lifestyles.
 Word-Faith teacher, Jesse Duplantis claims: